 If the answer is "yes" to all three considerations, the requirements of the presumption are met.
 If the answer to any question is "no", the presumption does not apply.

-1 American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders
+1 Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association

-Occurrence of Traumatic Event(s)
+Occurrence of traumatic event(s)

 The occurrence of the traumatic event(s) must be identifiable.